noahehall/blockchain/ipfs/ipfs.md

   - i.e. ipfs/hashValue vs http://folder/folder/file
 - benefits
   - it doesnt matter where a file is located on the network, if you have its hash it can be retrieved

+## Web UI

+- is available when you start a node

+## gateway

+- where all ipfs data can be retrieved over http
+- files added to ipfs are publically available on the internet